MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.md

 ## Control over restarting apps at sign-in (Build 18965)
 Applications can register for restart, which helps in a few situations, including enabling you to get back to what you were doing if you need to restart your PC.
 Previously this option was tied to the “Use my sign-in info to automatically finish setting up my device” option under Sign-in options in accounts settings.
 We’ve heard feedback that some of you would prefer more explicit control over when Windows automatically restarts apps that were open when you restart your PC, and with 20H1 we’re bringing that option to you.

-Windows now put you in control with a new app restart setting.
+Windows puts you in control with a new app restart setting.
 When turned on, Windows automatically saves your restartable apps when signing out, restarting, or shutting down Windows, and restarts them next time you sign in.
 This setting is off by default and you can change it any time in Settings > Accounts > Sign-in options, and can find it by searching for “restart apps” in Start or the search box.

 ![Sign-in options](images/18965-1.png "Control over restarting apps at sign-in")

 ## Improving the Optional Features page in Settings (Build 18963)
-Based on your feedback, we’ve made a number of usability improvements to the Optional Features page in Settings (Settings > Apps & Features > Optional Features), and they’re now starting to roll out to Insiders in the Fast ring.
+Based on your feedback, we’ve made a number of usability improvements to the Optional Features page in Settings (Settings > Apps & Features > Optional Features).

-* __Multi-select:__ You can now select and install multiple optional features at the same time.
+* __Multi-select:__ You can select and install multiple optional features at the same time.
-Better list management: You can now search through lists of optional features and sort them by Name, Size, and Install date.
+Better list management: You can search through lists of optional features and sort them by Name, Size, and Install date.
-* __More useful information:__ You can now see the install date for each optional feature in your ‘Installed features’ list.
+* __More useful information:__ You can see the install date for each optional feature in your ‘Installed features’ list.
 We’ve also added feature dependencies to the description of each optional feature in the list of features available for install.
 * __Easier page navigation:__ View the status of your latest installs/uninstalls/cancel right on the main page in the ‘Latest actions’ section.
-You can now add optional features and view your history via pop-up dialogues, so you never have to navigate away from the main page
+You can add optional features and view your history via pop-up dialogues, so you never have to navigate away from the main page

 ![Optional Features](images/18963-3.jpg "Improving the Optional Features page in Settings")